Gareth Bale: 2007 to 2009

-2009–2011
+2009 to 2011

 In June 2009, Bale underwent surgery for a knee injury, ruling him out for over two months.
 He missed pre-season matches and it was projected that he would miss the first few weeks of the 2009–10 season.
 On 26 September, he made his comeback as an 85th-minute substitute in Tottenham's 5–0 win over Burnley.
 This was Bale's first ever involvement in a Premier League win, after not being on the winning side since the Southampton move; however, he struggled to break into the first team, in part due to Benoit Assou-Ekotto's form.
 When Assou-Ekotto was sidelined with an injury, manager Harry Redknapp decided to give Bale a chance and he impressed in Spurs' FA Cup third-round 4–0 win over Peterborough United.
 His first victory as a starter in a league game came in the 2–0 win over London rivals Fulham on 26 January 2010.